MicheleTobias/OpenSourceCartography/README.md

 ## Working in QGIS
+Open QGIS

+Import the vector data you would like to work with.
+* From this repository:FOSS4G Locations (locations of all of the FOSS4G conferences), either the FOSS4G_Lines (straight lines between the conference locations) or FOSS4G_GreatCircles (great circle lines between the locations).
-   1. Import data: FOSS4G Locations, Natural Earth, whatever else you want
+* From the internet: Natural Earth country boundaries and whatever else you want.

    1. Data Processing: make a line from the points w/ Points2One plugin
    1. Styling in QGIS:
       1. Projection